 It helped that Toliver and Brooks clicked so naturally.
 A smooth kinship formed over a shared history — Brooks is a point guard-turned-educate, too — and life philosophy.
 Brooks even designed for Toliver a unique pair of footwear with her initials on them.
 She plans to put on them while both the Wizards and Mystics are in Las Vegas this summer time and they’ll be capable of thieving away for some time at NBA Summer League.

 “His tale, of him being undrafted and going through the [Continental Basketball Association], getting to the NBA and having to combat every day, for a residing, changed into just — I continually thought, he’s greater of like a WNBA player than an NBA participant,” Toliver stated.
 “We work tough; we play tough.
 All the time.
 I think it really is why he loves our recreation so much.
 He can see his era in how we play and paintings.”

 Though Toliver forfeited a much heftier revenue she could have made playing overseas this winter, the blessings of now not gambling at some point of the WNBA offseason had been myriad.
-Without the year-round pounding at the court, Toliver figures she will add more than one years onto her playing career in the United States.
-This 12 months, she additionally got to cognizance on improving her game and not simply seeking to in shape into the role a team wishes.
+Without the year-round pounding at the court, Toliver figures she will add more than one year onto her playing career in the United States.
+These 12 months, she also got to the cognizance of improving her game and not simply seeking to shape into the role a team wishes.

 “I didn’t think Kristi’s IQ ought to get tons better, and it did,” Delle Donne said.